Royal Liver Building: Description

 The building overlooks the River Mersey from its waterfront location on the Pier Head and forms one of the 'Three Graces' along with the Port of Liverpool Building and the Cunard Building.
-This is reflected in the building's Grade I listed building status.
-It has 13 floors.

-The Liver birds are 5.5 metres,18 feet tall.
-Crowning, they give they give the skyscraper a height of 103.7 metres, 340 feet.

-More akin to the early tall American skyscrapers, the Royal Liver Building closely resembles H. H. Richardson's Allegheny Court House (built in 1884) and Adler & Sullivan's Schiller Theatre—with no definitive exterior styling but eclectic references to the Baroque and Byzantine.
+It has ten storeys, including two in the roof.
+An 18 ft copper Liver bird stands on each clock tower, designed by Carl Bernard Bartels.

-The building is crowned by a pair of clock towers: as a ship passed along the river, mariners could tell the time from these.
+The building is crowned by a pair of clock towers.
 The clocks were made by Gent and Co. of Leicester.
 The clock faces are 7.6 m in diameter, larger than those of London's famous landmark, the Great Westminster Clock, holding the distinction of being the largest electronically driven clocks in the UK.

 The four clock faces have no numerals, only facets indicating the 12 hours.
 These are disposed as three on the riverside tower, facing west/north/south, the remaining one on the landward tower facing east.
 There is only one mechanism driving the faces on both of the towers.
 They were originally named George clocks, because they were started at the precise time that King George V was crowned on 22 June 1911.